This post may include affiliate links; see our disclosure policy.

 Cooking French lentils is very easy: all you need is a saucepan and 20 minutes!
 Here’s all you need to know (or go to the recipe below):

 - Add the lentils and liquid to a saucepan.
 Use the ratio of 3 parts liquid to 1 part lentils (6 cups liquid to 2 cups lentils).
-You can use vegetable broth, water or a mix of the two.
+You can use vegetable broth, water, or a mix.

 - Bring to a simmer, then simmer 15 to 20 minutes until tender.
 At around 15 minutes, taste and assess doneness.
 Keep cooking until the lentils are tender.